DIY Record Player Stand: $10 Chair Upcycle

 I used a plunge saw to cut nine pieces.

-All edges were cut at 45° miters for clean corners.
+All edges were cut at 45° miters.

 Step 4: Assemble Boxes